-Last updated on November 14th, 2019 at 09:58 pm
+Last updated on December 4th, 2024 at 01:27 pm

 From St Augustine to Mark Twain and Kurt Vonnegut, travel has inspired writers down the centuries.
-Inspirational quotes have a way of shifting our perspectives and change the way we see the world, and none are as mind-altering as those travel perspectives shared by famous authors through the ages.
+Inspirational quotes have a way of shifting our perspectives and changing the way we see the world, and none are as mind-altering as those travel perspectives shared by famous authors through the ages.

 When you find an incentive that helps you feel you can do something, you’re more likely to do it, and this is where inspirational quotes can help you achieve your dream.
 And who better to use as inspiration than famous authors?